THIS DATE IN HISTORY: Jan. 25

 On a pristine Southern California evening, the opening act is emceed by two Hall of Fame broadcasters: Vin Scully of the Los Angeles Dodgers and Bob Miller of the Kings.
 After that, the night belongs to the Ducks and especially goaltender Jonas Hiller, who makes 36 saves, one of them on a first-period penalty shot by Kings center Anze Kopitar.

 Anaheim gets early goals from Corey Perry and Matt Beleskey; Hiller does the rest until Andrew Cogliano hits the empty net with 1:29 remaining.

-"The energy was fabulous," said Ducks coach Bruce Boudreau, who's hoarse from trying to scream orders at his players over the noise made by the full house.
-"I can't even talk now because players couldn't hear me five feet from me when I was trying to tell them who was up."
+"The energy was fabulous," says Ducks coach Bruce Boudreau, who's hoarse from trying to scream orders at his players over the noise made by the full house.
+"I can't even talk now because the players couldn't hear me five feet from me when I was trying to tell them who was up."

 1964: Chicago Blackhawks rookie center Phil Esposito scores his first NHL goal.
 He beats Detroit Red Wings goalie Terry Sawchuk at 16:01 of the second period during a 5-3 loss at Olympia Stadium.

 1972: Defenseman Bobby Orr sets up Esposito, his Boston Bruins teammate, for the winning goal early in the third period to lift the East Division All-Stars to a 3-2 victory against the West Division at the NHL All-Star Game in Bloomington, Minnesota.
 Orr earns the MVP award after the East rallies for the win.

 1986: Paul Coffey sets an NHL record for defensemen by getting a point in his 28th straight game.
 Coffey extends his streak with a second-period assist in the Edmonton Oilers' 5-2 victory against the Kings at Northlands Coliseum.